How to Lose Your Job by Supporting Palestine [UNLOCKED]

 Like this is something that like me and my family, my friends talk about a lot of like, you know, we want to climb the ladder in the U.S.

 and like have a good career and like change it from the inside.
+And yeah, maybe that's important, but like where has that brought us?
+Like we've been been doing that for decades.

+And like we are truly at the worst point we've ever been.
 I have friends that have lost 40 members of their family.

 And this is not a unique story.

-Like, in Chicago, almost every Palestinian family has someone that they've lost or that's been impacted.
+Like in Chicago, almost every Palestinian family has someone that they've lost or that's been impacted.

-Right now, the area is taking in refugees from South Lebanon of people that have been impacted.
+Like my family in Lebanon, right now, the area is taking in refugees from South Lebanon of people that have been impacted.

-So when we talk about like, again, career changes, honestly, I'm trying to see like where I could take my career in a point that's true to who I am and my values and that's unapologetic in the future.
+So when you talk about like, again, career changes, honestly, I'm trying to see like where I could take my career in a point that's true to who I am and my values and that's unapologetic in the future.

+And the cycle will continue.
 For the past two decades, on Ghaza, there's been over 15 sieges and bombardments.

 So this will continue until we can like collectively awaken that we live in the belly of the beast and literally our tax dollars right now are supplying the bombs that are falling in Ghaza.

 And we say this over again, right?
+I say this in all my speeches.
+I say this in protests.

 But what does this mean?